thomas-haslwanter/statsintro_python/ISP/Code_Quantlets/10_SurvivalAnalysis/lifelinesDemo/README.md

 Based on the demo-code in http://lifelines.readthedocs.org, by Cam Davidson-Pilon
 '''

-# author: Thomas Haslwanter, date: Nov-2015
+# Copyright(c) 2015, Thomas Haslwanter.
+All rights reserved, under the BSD 3-Clause License

 # Import standard packages
 import numpy as np